 Is there food at the stops?

 Yes!
-Each stop has food.
+Each bar has food.
 Make sure to place your food orders when we first arrive at the stops since sometimes kitchens are slow down here in Costa Rica.
 Keep in mind food and drinks are not included with the ticket price.

 Should I bring any valuables like passports or expensive bags?

 No!
 You will likely be drinking quite a bit on this tour.
 Leave the passports and Gucci bags at home.
 Also, if you’re a sloppy drinker, we recommend only bringing the essentials.

 Do I need to bring a towel?

 You don’t need to bring a towel.
 It’s fine to be wet on the bus (plus, you’ll most likely lose the towel unless you’re an expert level day drinker).

 What happens if it’s raining or forecasted to rain?

 The crawl goes on rain or shine.
 Usually the rain only lasts for an hour, plus you’re in a swimsuit anyway!

 Some stops accept credit cards, but it’s always a good idea to bring some cash.